-At the end of this module you will be expected to have knowledge of the basic theories underlying customs union and economic and monetary union, and of the rationale for, and strengths and weaknesses of, policy intervention at the EU level.
+The module provides insight into the basic theories underlying customs union and economic and monetary union, and of the rationale for, and strengths and weaknesses of, policy intervention at the EU level.
 It introduces the economic rationale for the existence of the EU, the working of some of its main policy areas, and a critique and assessment of developments to date

 Method of assessment

-10% Essay (2500 words)
+Essay (1500 words) (20%)

-R Baldwin and C Wyplosz, The Economics of European Integration, (5th ed), McGraw-Hill, 2015
+R. Baldwin and C. Wyplosz, The Economics of European Integration, 5th ed., McGraw Hill, 2015

-On completion of the module, you will:
+On completion of the module, you will be able to: